 Visitors from the United States, South Africa, Australia, Germany, Canada, Japan, and the UK qualify for a 90-day visa on arrival.
 Check your visa requirements here.

 The durable Patagonia Black Hole Duffel Bag is highly water-resistant, super durable, and seals up tight.
 So you don’t have to worry about all of your clothes getting covered in dust or that all the bumping around on the gravel roads will damage your bag in any way.

 Plus it has removable backpack straps so you can carry it as a duffel or a backpack.
 And with a wide, u-shaped main compartment, it’s easy to find what you’re looking for.

 Check out all of our favorite travel bags here!

 You’re going to be going on plenty of safaris while in Namibia so make sure to dress the part with a classic safari bag!
-You won’t need very much with you when cruising around looking for wild animals – just your camera, binoculars, and some water – so this bag can easily fit everything you need without weighing you down.
+You won’t need very much with you when cruising around looking for wild animals – just your camera, binoculars, and a water bottle – so this bag can easily fit everything you need without weighing you down.

 Road Trip Accessories

 It’s a good idea to purchase a SIM card from MTC for all of your data needs during your trip.
 Data is incredibly inexpensive (about $4 USD for 1 GB) and easy to purchase in most grocery stores.
 But while MTC has the best coverage of all of the service providers, you’ll often be without service in more remote areas.
 So it’s a good idea to bring a travel guide and several maps along, just in case.

 Here are a few of our favorite analog resources: